github/docs/content/rest/overview/resources-in-the-rest-api.md

 Resources may also send custom validation errors (where `code` is `custom`).
 Custom errors will always have a `message` field describing the error, and most errors will also include a `documentation_url` field pointing to some content that might help you resolve the error.

-### HTTP redirects
+## HTTP redirects

-API v3 uses HTTP redirection where appropriate.
+The {% data variables.product.product_name %} REST API uses HTTP redirection where appropriate.
 Clients should assume that any request may result in a redirection.
 Receiving an HTTP redirection is *not* an error and clients should follow that redirect.
 Redirect responses will have a `Location` header field which contains the URI of the resource to which the